cssmfc/camgirl-obs/obs_overlays/obs_overlay_battle_stats/README.md

   * top banner image
   * animated flag in the left side
   * team header title using editable plain text (Metamorphous font)
-  * 6 Premium Usernames displaied in cascade transition with 8s delay animation starting with the first one
+  * 6 Premium Usernames displayed in cascade transition with 8s delay animation starting with the first one
     * each Premium Username has the team's icon in front
   * token value animated micro banner set as background image and editable token value using plain text
 * Blue Lords